Recipe by April Carter

 - Spoon into the lined muffin tin until each case is two-thirds full and bake for 20-25 minutes, or until a skewer inserted into one of the cakes comes out clean.

 - To make the buttercream, beat the butter, icing sugar and milk until pale and creamy.
-Gradually add the pink colouring and transfer to a piping bag fitted with a star nozzle.
+Spread onto the cooled cakes and top with the fondant Betty figures, dampening with water to stick on her features if needed.

 Note: the fondant decoration can be made up to a week in advance.